What can I claim for when making an injury compensation claim?

 Two types of compensation

-Personal injury compensation is awarded to put an injured person back in the position they would have been had the accident not happened.
-Of course, financial compensation can never really make up for the pain and distress experienced by an individual and their family.
+Personal injury compensation is designed to put an injured person back in the position they would have been in had the accident not happened.
+Financial compensation cannot erase the pain and distress, but it can ease the financial impact.

 General damages

-General damages is the legal term for the financial compensation payable for any ‘pain, suffering and loss of amenity’ (PSLA) resulting from an accident.
+General damages compensate for pain, suffering and loss of amenity (PSLA) resulting from an accident.

-When calculating general damages, solicitors, insurance companies and the courts will all refer to the Judicial College Guidelines for the Assessment of General Damages in Personal Injury Cases.
+When calculating general damages, solicitors, insurers and courts rely on the Judicial College Guidelines for the Assessment of General Damages in Personal Injury Cases.

 Special damages